 How Does GAO Help?

-75-year fiscal simulation: We update this simulation each year to monitor the government’s long-term fiscal outlook.
-We also analyze the drivers of debt and the social and other trends contributing to it.
-Find the details in our annual report.
+Fiscal simulation.
+We update this simulation each year to monitor the government’s long-term fiscal outlook.
+We also analyze the drivers of debt and the trends contributing to it.
+Find the details in our annual fiscal health report.

-Debt sensitivity analysis: This analysis can give policymakers a more complete picture of how potential economic and fiscal changes to our assumptions about the variables in our simulation can affect the fiscal outlook.
+Debt sensitivity analysis.
+This analysis can give policymakers a more complete picture of how potential economic and fiscal changes to the variables in our simulation can affect the fiscal outlook.
 You can explore the effects of different variables on the debt in our interactive graphic.